andrew-mikos/hexgen/README.md

 - General parameters (required):
     - roughness (int, 0 - 10): used by the diamond-square algorithm to determine the roughness of the terrain.
     - axial_tilt (int, -90 - 90): This world's axial tilt.
 Has a huge impact on temperature variations.
-    - land_percent (int, 0 - 100): Percent of surface that is land
+    - sea_percent (int, 0 - 100): Percent of surface that is water
     - hydrosphere (bool): whether the world has surface hydrosphere
     - ocean_type (OceanType): composition of the ocean.
 Can be water, hydrocarbons, magma
+    - size (int): The width and height of the map to be generated
+    - num_rivers (int): The number of rivers to generate

 - Surface features (optional):
     - aquifer_max (int): maximum number of aquifers to place underground